Shell's Washington oil-by-rail plan gets streamlined permitting

-HOUSTON Royal Dutch Shell Plc's (RDSa.L) proposal to move by rail up to 60,000 barrels per day of North American crude to its Washington state refinery will not have to undergo a lengthy environmental review, local planners said this week.
+HOUSTON Aug 15 Royal Dutch Shell Plc's proposal to move by rail up to 60,000 barrels per day of North American crude to its Washington state refinery will not have to undergo a lengthy environmental review, local planners said this week.

 The plan still awaits multiple permit approvals before construction can start, but the Skagit County Planning and Development Services division's decision that a full-fledged environmental review is not required eliminates what could have been a lengthy delay of up to a year.